shawnbrown/datatest/docs/intro/automated-testing.rst

 Pytest
 ******

-With pytest, you can use datatest functions and classes just as you would in any other context.
+With :mod:`pytest`, you can use datatest functions and classes just as you would in any other context.
 And you can run pytest using its normal, console interface (see :ref:`pytest:usage`).

 To facilitate incremental testing, datatest implements a "mandatory" marker to stop the session early when a mandatory